CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-4.md

     ![](../../media/file5.png)

-    The output provided is extremely abstract, and in the end, it tells you it can't provide you with the exact solution and generates only a generic solution.
+    >**Note:** The output provided is extremely abstract, and in the end, it tells you it can't provide you with the exact solution and generates only a generic solution.

 1. After this, you can try the prompt using the **Workspace** feature and get complete information about your current working project by providing the following prompt: `@workspace Tell me about the current workspace structure.`